Jvaljer/Jvaljer/README.md

-Currently student at Paris-Saclay University in a Magistere of Computer Science.
+Currently student at Paris-Saclay University & Telecom Paris in the international Master of Human-Computer-Interaction